CALL FOR SUBMISSIONS

 But what is real and what is not?
 Historically, ārealityā and āthe realā have been paired with many āoppositesā by philosophers and theoristsāillusion, appearance, simulation/simulacrum, virtuality, fiction, image, copy, or even language and the symbolic.
 From Platoās allegory of the cave to the society of the spectacle, from Renaissance paintings to VR technologiesā¦ How is the eye deceived?
 Can it ever not be?

 For this issue, we invite you to think about/through/with/against these concepts.
-We welcome any form of literary criticism, defined in the broadest way.
+We welcome any form of literary criticism, and art, defined in the broadest way.
 You may send any questions you have to [email protected].

 Stay up to date by keeping up with our website and Instagram, @c_j__l_c.
 We look forward to reading you!